 The project was completed successfully.
 All monopiles and transition pieces were installed without any damage of loss of structural integrity.

-Empire Engineering are proud to have supported Innogy during a challenging phase of the Triton Knoll offshore wind farm and to have contributed to the success of the project.
+Empire Engineering are proud to have supported Innogy during a challenging phase of the Triton Knoll offshore wind farm.